Dockerize your Development Env with Example

 My personal project is really simple so there is just one app container but I believe people do something more complicated.
 I actually dockerized Rails application with a sidekiq container (at work), too.

-section, but I don’t think it’s difficult for you to figure it out on your own :)
+I had to have sidekiq under services which is very similar with app section, but I don’t think it’s difficult for you to figure it out on your own :)

 Happy local development with Docker!